dylancobb/Hobby-Page/README.md

 - Section headings added, and font sizes, margins and padding adjusted for different screen sizes via @media query.
 - Added some JavaScript in a script tag (since only a small amount is needed for this page) that prints today's date in a subtitle byline beneath the page title.
 - Added an additional media query for extra small mobile screens so the title + byline always print sensibly.
+- Added non-dummy text content to two of the "method" and "benefits" sections.
+- Added and stylised an external link, fulfillin the last project requirement.
+- Added and stylised external link icon.
 # Debugging
 - Early on I spent a lot of time trying various colour tweaks.
 Perhaps a content-first approach is better?
 - I had to fiddle with flexbox settings a bit to get the navbar elements to display correctly (flexbox controls are slowly sticking with me though!)